aaronlidman/openstreetPOIs/README.md

 - `-o OUT, --out OUT` - Destination filename to create (no extension, .extension gets added on) (default: output)
 - `--overwrite` - Overwrite any conflicting files.
 - `--require-name` - Only output items that have the 'name' tag defined.
+- `--group-size` - How large of a group to use for coordinate lookup. (default: 20) A balance between RAM and disk usage to use for coordinate lookups. lower = more RAM, higher = more disk.

 ### BSD License